-This fun and engaging speaking activity is a great opportunity for students to practice vocabulary.
+This fun and engaging speaking activity is a great opportunity for students to practice language structures.
 These activities focus on grammar points and are similar to the vocabulary activities in a previous post.

 Players take turns rolling the die twice.
 The first number is the vertical number and the second number is the horizontal number.
 The player locates the box at the intersection of the two numbers and says the correct form of the subject and verb in the box.
 For more of a challenge players can be required to use the verb form in a sentence.
 There are also possibilities for other grammar points such as adjectives, possessive and demonstrative adjectives.

 If correct, the player scores the number of points in the box.
 Once a box is used the player covers the box with a bingo chip and that box can’t be used again.
 If a player rolls the die and the corresponding box is taken he/she forfeits the turn.